Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 illuminated.
 Because the VDIG/TID/DDD are displaying invalid IMU attitudes, the NAV MODE switch should be moved to AHRS/AM.

-> **Note:** Although the navigation mode automatically switches to AHRS when the IMU fails, the STBY
+> 💡 Although the navigation mode automatically switches to AHRS when the IMU fails, the STBY
 > and READY lights will remain on until the RIO selects AHRS/AM on the NAV MODE switch.

 - When AHRS/AM is selected on the NAV MODE switch, the AHRS provides heading information required